eldarush/SteamAssignment4/README.md

 - RabbitMQ server running on localhost:5672 with username/password: admin/admin
 - Pre-existing queues (queue1, queue2) and exchange ("exchange") of type fanout
+- All configuration values must be present in appsettings.json (no defaults)

 ## Expected Output